Tarinis-Git/carbon-crunch-ocr/README.md

 # carbon-crunch-ocr

-# 🧾 Carbon Crunch OCR Receipt Extraction Pipeline
+# End-to-end OCR pipeline for extracting structured data from real-world receipt images using EasyOCR and OpenCV.

 ## 📌 Overview